esarks/SkylerThomas2/14_chapter-11-redemptions-story-secular.md

 **Restoration** - The story isn't finished.
 Jesus ascended but promised to return.
 He's building His Church.
 He's reconciling all things to Himself.
 And one day—the day we're waiting for—He will return to judge the living and the dead, to make all things new, to restore creation to what it was always meant to be.

 This is THE story.
 And you're in it.
+As Timothy Keller puts it:

+> "The Christian story is that God descended into our mess, took the full brunt of our sin and death, and triumphed over it in Jesus."
+> — Timothy Keller, *The Reason for God*

+Not a story of humanity climbing up to God, but God descending to us.
+Not self-help, but divine rescue.
+Not moral improvement, but death and resurrection.

-**2. Your Story Within God's Story**
+### 2. Your Story Within God's Story

 Your personal narrative isn't separate from God's narrative.
 It's woven into it.
 Your redemption story is a particular expression of THE redemption story.